makeruniverse/docs/docs/studios/research-studio.md

-The researcher studio allows students and researchers to setup and to test new **user experiences**.
+The research studio allows students and researchers to setup and to test new **user experiences**.

-Get in contact with our Researcher Studios team for help.
+Get in contact with our Research Studio team for help.

 Here is a list of **tools and services** that are available: